dataforseo/TypeScriptClient/docs/classes/SerpBingOrganicLiveAdvancedResultInfo.md

 • `Optional` **items**: [`BaseSerpElementItem`](BaseSerpElementItem.md)[]

-additional items present in the element if there are none, equals null
+items featured in the faq_box

 #### Implementation of